Allen0003/JavascriptConcepts/Angular 2/dependency injection/description.md

-put the parametes in the constructor is Dependency injection (Constructor injection).
+put the parametes in the constructor is Dependency injection (Constructor injection).<br>
 It has more flexibility, testability, and maintainability.

 	constructor(engine, doors) {